rastandy/xwiki-ansible-playbook/README.md

 ## Installation

-First of all, you need to install the dependencies for this playbook by issuing this command:
+First, you need to install the dependencies for this playbook by issuing this command:

 ```shell
 ansible-galaxy install -p roles --role-file=requirements.yml